JackDougherty/jack-site/_pages/educ309.md

 ### Our Research Projects
 We will conduct interviews with a stratified random sample of Trinity students to ask:

-1. How do perceptions and experiences of Hartford vary among first- and second-year Trinity students of different racial, social class, and gender backgrounds?
+1. How do perceptions and experiences of Hartford vary among first-year Trinity students of different racial, social class, and gender backgrounds?

-2. How do perceptions and experiences of  race and social class at Trinity vary among first- and second-year students of different backgrounds?
+2. How do perceptions and experiences of race and social class at Trinity vary among first-year students of different backgrounds?

 In addition, for the Community Learning component of this course, we will attend Hartford neighborhood group meetings to share the results of a recent door-to-door survey on how community residents perceive and experience Trinity College, and listen to how participants respond to this study.